 How is the plan established?

-At the end of the initial consultation, the cause of your symptoms will be explained as accurately as possible, including why your symptoms may have started, actions which need to be taken, how to get there, and how long it is likely to take to recover.
+During the initial consultation, the cause of your symptoms will be explained as accurately as possible, including why your symptoms may have started, actions which need to be taken, how to get there, and how long it is likely to take to recover.

 Your general posture and work posture along with your diet, exercise regime, your hobbies, and medical history will be taken into consideration for your bespoke treatment plan to give you the best possible advice and work out with you the best route to recovery integrating it into your daily routine.
-You will be encouraged to make suggestions and can ask for alternatives at any time.
+You will be encouraged to make suggestions and can ask for alternative techniques at any time.
 Treatment plans may work with other healthcare professionals and we may refer you to your GP or another specialist.

 Your osteopath establishes with you what ideal self-help tools will work with your lifestyle, such as exercises, diet changes, use of heat or cold packs, etc., to speed up recovery and maintain good health.